dibyendumajumdar/ravi/README.rst

 Ravi Programming Language
 =========================

-Ravi is a derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_ with limited optional static typing and an `LLVM <http://www.llvm.org/>`_ based JIT compiler.
+Ravi is a derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_ with limited optional static typing and an `LLVM <http://www.llvm.org/>`_ powered JIT compiler.
 The name Ravi comes from the Sanskrit word for the Sun.

 Lua is perfect as a small embeddable dynamic language so why a derivative?
 Ravi extends Lua with static typing for greater performance under JIT compilation.
 However, the static typing is optional and therefore Lua programs are also valid Ravi programs.